cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 that is scheduled to run every 10 minutes; we can also start the job immediately using the CLI::

-  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh start mapreduce Wise.WiseWorkflow_BounceCountsMapReduce
+  $ ./bin/cdap-cli.sh start mapreduce Wise.BounceCountsMapReduce
-  Successfully started MapReduce 'WiseWorkflow_BounceCountsMapReduce' of application 'Wise'
+  Successfully started MapReduce Program 'BounceCountsMapReduce' of application 'Wise' with stored runtime arguments '{}'

 or using a REST call::

-  $ curl -X POST localhost:10000/v3/namespaces/default/apps/Wise/mapreduce/WiseWorkflow_BounceCountsMapReduce/start
+  $ curl -w'\n' -X POST localhost:10000/v3/namespaces/default/apps/Wise/mapreduce/WiseWorkflow_BounceCountsMapReduce/start

 Note that this MapReduce program processes the exact same data that is consumed by the WiseFlow, namely, the log event stream, and both programs can run at the same time without